-Please clearly label EVERYTHING.
-The school requires that each child bring a complete change of clothing (this does not need to be a uniform) including top, bottom, underwear, socks and shoes each semester.
-The clothing should be packed in a zip-lock bag with your child’s name written on it clearly.
+Please clearly label all of your child’s belongings with their first and last name.
+The school requires that each child bring (2) complete changes of clothing (this does not need to be a uniform) including top, bottom, underwear, socks and shoes each semester.
+The clothing should be packed in a zip-lock bag with your child’s first and last name written on it clearly.
 Replace clothes as needed.
 It is necessary that each clothing article worn or brought to school have a label with the child’s name on it.
-The School is not responsible for personal belongings that are lost or damaged.
+Please label jackets, hat/caps, lunch boxes, water bottles, backpacks etc. and any other item brought to school that needs to be returned home.
+WCMS is not responsible for personal belongings that are lost, stolen or damaged.

 Safety and Security

 The school takes precautionary measures to protect the health and safety of our children.
-The safety of the children is our first concern.
+The safety of the children is our primary concern.
 Staff members are required to take a course on Child CPR, First Aid, and emergency procedures.
-A first aid kit is available in all work areas at all times in case of minor injuries.
+A first aid kit is available in all classrooms and the outside patio in case of minor injuries.

 Our playground equipment meets the highest safety standards for quality and design.
-The front doors of The School are electronically locked at all times.
-Entry cannot be obtained without ringing the doorbell.
+The front doors of the school are electronically locked at all times.
+Entry cannot be obtained without a staff member to allow access inside.
 All other entry points at the back and sides of the building are secured by a locked 6 foot fence.
 If an unknown person arrives at the front doors, the Director or other staff member will ask for proper identification.

 Special Events/Extra Curricular Activities

-For security purposes, the school does not provide field trips.
+For security purposes, WCMS does not provide field trips.
 We prefer to bring the world to our children.
-Throughout the year, special events are planned in coordination with the month’s curriculum.
+Throughout the year, special events are planned in coordination with the curriculum and holidays.

-Extracurricular activities are available after school.
-Such activities include, but are not limited to Tae Kwon Do, Ballet and Art.
-These activities are hosted by The School for an additional cost.
+Extracurricular activities are available after school (3:00 p.m.).
+Such activities include, but are not limited to theatre, ballet/tap, soccer, and gymnastics.
+These activities are hosted at the school for an additional cost.
 The fees and materials are determined by the individual instructors, and approved by the school.

 Special Needs Students

-The School strives to provide an exceptional academic experience for all of its students and therefore all students must meet certain minimum standards.
-The School will make reasonable accommodations to allow students with special needs who are otherwise qualified to attend the School; however, the School cannot make substantial modifications to its programs, staffing, or curriculum to accommodate a student with special needs without diminishing the School’s ability to provide the exceptional academic experience that all of the School’s students deserve.
-Accordingly, if the School determines that a student with special needs cannot meet the minimum academic and technical standards required of all students in spite of his or her handicap, the School may not be able to admit the student with special needs, and will not be able to do so if the School determines that admitting the student will diminish the School’s ability to provide an exceptional academic experience to all of its students.
-Additionally, if the School admits a student with special needs and later determines that the student cannot satisfy the requirements expected of all students after making reasonable attempts to accommodate the student’s disability, the School may determine that it cannot readmit the student in subsequent years, or suspend or expel the student if his or her behavior is causing distractions or otherwise interfering with the School’s ability to educate all of its students.
+WCMS strives to provide an exceptional academic experience for all of its students and therefore all students must meet certain minimum standards that will be determined during the 30 day probationary period.
+The school will make reasonable accommodations to allow students with special needs who are otherwise qualified to attend the school; however, the school cannot make substantial modifications to its programs, staffing, or curriculum to accommodate a student with special needs without diminishing the school’s ability to provide the exceptional academic experience that all of the school’s students deserve.
+Accordingly, if the school determines that a student with special needs cannot meet the minimum academic and technical standards required of all students in spite of his or her handicap, the school may not be able to admit the student with special needs, if the school determines that admitting the student will diminish the school’s ability to provide an exceptional academic experience to all of its students.
+Additionally, if the school admits a student with special needs and later determines that the student cannot satisfy the requirements expected of all students after making reasonable attempts to accommodate the student’s disability, the school may determine that it cannot readmit the student in subsequent years, or suspend or expel the student if his or her behavior is causing distractions or otherwise interfering with the school’s ability to educate all of its students.

-Information in each student file is considered highly confidential.
+Information in each student’s file is considered highly confidential.
 Please notify the Director of any changes as soon as possible (i.e., cell phone numbers, authorized pick-ups, address, etc.).
 The only person with access to student files is the Director.
 Staff members are instructed to keep all information regarding students confidential.
-Parents may, at any time review, their child’s file with the Director.
-Should a child withdraw from the school, parents may elect to take their child’s records.
+Parents may, at any time, review their child’s file with the Director.
 Information in student files will be released to the parent only.
 Student information will not be forwarded to other schools without a written request from the parent.

-The School also offers a Summer Program in which children participate in arts and crafts, music, gardening, and learning about different cultures.
-The Summer Program is a relaxed extension of our academic year.
+WCMS offers a Summer Program in which children participate in many activities and events that are not only enjoyable but enriching including arts and crafts, music, in-house field trips, games, etc. The Summer Program is a relaxed extension of our academic year.
 The focus is to enrich the child’s experiences with nature and the world at large.

 Toys and Jewelry

 Bringing toys to school is prohibited.
 Although children are often excited about their special toys, they become a distraction to the learning environment.
-Children are not permitted to bring jewelry for safety reasons as it can pose a serious choking hazard.
+Children are not permitted to bring jewelry, other than what is being worn, for safety reasons as it can pose a serious choking hazard.
+If any jewelry (bracelets, necklaces, rings, watches, sunglasses) and hair accessories including hat/caps and headbands becomes a distraction to the learning environment, we will ask that it not be worn or brought to school again.
 The school is not responsible for the loss of any such items.
-Toys and gum are strictly prohibited.

 Withdrawal from School

-The School requires a 30-school day written notice when withdrawing a child from the school.
+The school requires a 30-school day written notice when withdrawing a child from the school.
 Children who do not return to school for any reason will be automatically withdrawn from the school and the parents will be accountable for the current month’s tuition.
-Registration fees will not be refundable under any circumstances.
+Registration and tuition fees will not be refundable under any circumstances.